digi-ron/AU-Falcon-SPUD-Project/Miscellaneous/BuildPlate/BuildPlate.md

 ### GVM kg

 Gross Vehicle Mass, or GVM, refers to the maximum weight a vehicle can carry when fully loaded, Including the vehicle weight, passengers, cargo, fuel and other equipment.
-While this number is not stamped on most models, the general consensus is that the GVM would range from 2420-2740kg
+While this number is not stamped on most models, the general consensus is that the GVM would range from 2220-2740kg

 > Information on this code may be incorrect due to all accessible cars for project not including values.
-Value range discovered through [Magnum MFG](../../Credits.md#sources) website
+Value range discovered through a mixture of information from the [Magnum MFG](../../Credits.md#sources) website, and internet photos of AU Falcon ute Build Plates
 {: .block-note}

 > This section is also present on the [Vehicle Identification Number Plate](../VIN/VIN.md#gvm-kg)